florae123/taxi-simulator-lab/README.md

 ### 1.1 Setup and configure Node-RED

-1. Logon to your Bluemix Account and seach in catalog for Node-RED.
+1. Logon to your Bluemix Account and search in catalog for Node-RED.
 You will find the **Node-RED Boiler Template** and click on the icon.
 ![Node-RED Boiler Template](images/01_Node-RED_Starter.jpg)

 2. Now you can see the which application and services will be create.
 Give the application and route a name like **taxi-simulartor-[YOUR-UNIQUE-NAME]**.
 Here you can find the **Cloudant DB** and the **Node.JS Server** and **press create**.